kirill-markin/personal-automation-hub/README.md

 - **Team Coordination**: Share availability across team members
 - **Client Management**: Different buffer times for different client types
 - **Multiple Views**: One calendar syncing to multiple target calendars

+### Transparency (Busy/Free) Logic

+The system now respects the Google Calendar transparency setting:

+- **Busy Events (opaque)**: Events marked as "busy" will create busy blocks in target calendars
+- **Free Events (transparent)**: Events marked as "free" will be ignored and no busy blocks will be created
+- **Automatic Cleanup**: If you change an event from busy to free, existing busy blocks will be automatically deleted
+- **Dynamic Updates**: Real-time webhook updates handle transparency changes immediately

+This allows for more granular control over which events should block time in synchronized calendars.